CiscoTestAutomation/unicon.plugins/docs/developer_guide/service_framework.rst

 How to attach a service to connection object
 --------------------------------------------
-Make an intry in the service list and pass on the service list to Connection class.
+Make an entry in the service list and pass on the service list to Connection class.

 .. code-block:: python